brianhill/supernova-observation/record_of_work-term_4.md

 ### Week 3 (Jan.
 21-27)

-* 2024-01-24 &mdash; More gray weather, so start working on old analyses, starting with setting up a fresh Python Development Environment](./pydev/pydevenv.html)
+* 2024-01-24 &mdash; More gray weather, so start working on old analyses, starting with setting up a [fresh Python Development Environment](./pydev/pydevenv.html)
+* 2024-01-25 &mdash; Do more filming for passover documentation &mdash; Finish setting up and documenting the setup of our [Python Development Environment](./pydev/pydevenv.html)
+* 2024-01-26 &mdash; Meet to take next steps getting everyone using GitHub and Jupyter

+### Week 4 (Jan.
+28-Feb.
+3)

+NB: The only potentially clear night in the forecast for next week is the evening of Monday, Jan.
+29